witty-works/browser-extension/README.md

 test-results folder will be created with screenshots for manual debuging

+## Update Screenshots

+### Step 1: Download Test Results
+First, download the `test-results` folder, which is produced during runtime.
+You can find this under the **Artifacts** section in the **Summary** of the failing test.

+### Step 2: Compare Screenshots
+Next, compare the actual screenshot with the expected one to identify any discrepancies.

+### Step 3: Update Repository
+If the actual screenshot is now correct, follow these steps to update the repository:
+- Upload the correct screenshot to the `__tests__/highlightPlacement.spec.js-snapshots` directory in this repository.

+### Step 4: Manage Old Screenshots
+- Delete the original screenshots:
+  - `Highlights-witty-form-not-logged-in-1-linux.png`
+  - `Highlights-witty-form-1-linux.png`
+- Rename the new screenshots to match the names of the originals.

 ## Linting & TypeScript Config

 - Shared Eslint & Prettier Configuration - [`@abhijithvijayan/eslint-config`](https://www.npmjs.com/package/@abhijithvijayan/eslint-config)